 Kelly Larmon received her B.A. in Psychology and Spanish from the University of St. Thomas in 1997, her M.B.A from the University of St. Thomas in 2003 and her J.D. from Hamline University School of Law in 2006.

-In addition to serving on the College of Arts and Science Board of Advisors, she is also a member of the Women Connect Steering Committee at the University of St. Thomas.
-Kelly resides in St. Louis Park with Henry, her yellow Lab.
-She enjoys golfing and spending time with family and friends.
+In addition to serving as the Vice Chair for the College of Arts and Science Board of Advisors, she has also been a member of the Women Connect Steering Committee at the University of St. Thomas.

 The Reverend John M. Malone is Vice President for Mission at the University of St. Thomas, and retired pastor of Church of the Assumption in St. Paul.